Inspire students and volunteer for the Hour of Code

 Code.org offers the opportunity for your employees to connect with local classrooms doing the Hour of Code where they can share their tech career experience and inspire students to study computer science.

-- Are self-guided - allowing participants to work at their own pace and skill-level
+All Hour of Code activities require minimal prep-time, and are self-guided - allowing participants to work at their own pace and skill-level.

 4. Plan your technology needs - computers are optional

 The best Hour of Code experience includes Internet-connected computers.
 But you don’t need a computer for every participant, and you can even do the Hour of Code without a computer at all.

 Plan Ahead!
 Do the following before your event starts:

 Test activities on computers or devices.
 Make sure they work properly on browsers with sound and video.